enckse/gxs/README.md

 run
 ```
-./bin/gxs
+./bin/gxs --bind ":10987"
 ```

 open the bound address (e.g. http://localhost:10987) in the browser and begin editing the JSON

 ## cli design

-edit a file and use `gxs` to show the results
+edit a file and use `gxs` to output the results

 ```
-cat design.json | ./bin/gxs --file --
+cat design.json | ./bin/gxs --input --
 # or
-./bin/gxs --file design.json
+./bin/gxs --input design.json
 ```

 ### advanced